 Images and graphics are far more memorable than just text – your brain can interpret visual information 50,000 times faster than text alone.
 So, it’s important that key information is visualised in a way that is familiar to the customer so they can easily recall and retell the key points of your value proposition.

-You’ll also save considerable time in explaining complex ideas and processes if you can simply visualise them, giving your customer more time to ask the questions that are important to them.
+Visual storytelling will mean you’ll also save considerable time in explaining complex ideas and processes.
+Customers can simply visualise them, giving more time to ask the questions that are important to them.

 A clear & logical narrative structure

 This should be obvious but more often than not we find customer presentations are badly structured leading to confused messaging and a lack of a clear narrative progression.

 Your conversations with customers have to follow a logical narrative progression so that you can address a customer’s issues, answer any concerns or push backs and provide them with clear answers as to why they should give you their business.
 This will also help them internally when they need to persuade other decision-makers within their business that you are the right choice.
 You’ll have armed them with a clear argument structure.